It came from the sea: Primo signs largest ever offshore order

 Development hand in hand with the customer

-The development work has been in progress for the past year in close collaboration with the customer.
+The plastics extrusion process and development work has been in progress for the past year in close collaboration with the customer.

 “We were able to meet the demands of our customer in a relatively short period of time,” says Jim Nilsson.
 “We are able to act both as a development partner in the design phases of the umbilicals and as a material & extrusion partner, employing our PVC compounding centre in Finland and our extrusion Offshore centre in Sweden with all their specialist knowledge.
 Moreover, we could demonstrate that we were able to meet the demands in terms of production capacity and logistics.”